AceDataCloud/FluxAPI/docs/flux_images_generation_api_integration_guide.md

 }
 ```

-As you can see, the generated effect is the result of editing the original image, similar to the previous text.
+As we can see, the generated effect is the result of editing the original image, similar to the previous text.

 ## Asynchronous Callback